FuxiRL/DunkCityDynasty/README.md

    git clone https://github.com/FuxiRL/DunkCityDynasty.git
    ```

-2. For non-Windows system users, in order to run the Dunk City Dynasty client, you will need to install wine and several other required components.
+2. For Linux system users (MacOS not supported currently), in order to run the Dunk City Dynasty client, you will need to install wine and several other required components.
 This can be done either by using the `install.sh` script or by utilizing `docker`.
 Here are the relevant commands:

    ```sh
    # (Only for Ubuntu System) Install components